frankthetank001/HoNfigurator/README.md

 It will take some time to install Chocolatey, and you may opt to install a clean HoN client.
 Simply answer (y/n) to the prompt.

-Once HoNfigurator is open:
-1. Obtain the following information:
+#### Once HoNfigurator is open, Obtain the following information:
 - Bot owner ID (Your discord ID, 12 digit number) - [find discord ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/#:~:text=In%20any%20Discord%20server%2C%20click,to%20see%20your%20User%20ID.)
 - Bot Token (Secret): Retrieve this from @FrankTheGodDamnMotherFuckenTank#8426

-2. Fill in the server requirements (defaults will be remembered):
+#### Fill in the server requirements (defaults will be remembered):
 - Server host - ``(example: T4NK)``
 - Location - ``(example: AUSTRALIA)``
 - Region - ``(example: AU)``
 - Total Servers  - ``Limited by total CPU cores``
 - HoN Directory - ``Ensure you provide the correct path``
 	- You must also obtain required server binaries yourself.
 - Discord Owner ID - ``obtained in step 1``
 - Discord Bot Token - ``obtained in step 1``
 - Masterserver host - ``selectable option between two different master servers``
 - Core Assignment
 	- one logical core per server - ``Default``
 	- two logical cores per server
 	- two servers per logical core - ``for very strong CPUs only``
 - Networking details
 	- Starting Game Port - ``Default 10000``
 	- Starting Voice Port - ``Default 10060``
 	- the value to increment the port number by for each subsequent server - ``Default 1``

-3. Running HoNfigurator
+#### Running HoNfigurator
 - ``Configure ALL servers`` button
 	- Configures all servers within the ``total servers range`` with the selected settings.
 - ``Configure SINGLE server``
 	- Configures a single server by selected ``server ID`` with the selected settings.
 - ``Update HoNfigurator``
 	- Updates HoNfigurator with the latest updates from GitHub.
 	- It's important to stay in the loop with the most recent updates, especially with a changing HoN environment, updates are frequently being pushed.
 	- Updates will occur automatically when launching.

-4. Post Configuration
+#### Post Configuration
 - Observe the output of HoNfigurator, althought it will automatically configure windows firewall, it will advise which ports must be opened (port forward) in your network firewall.
 - Updates
 	- It is safe to configure servers when there are games in progress.
 Restarts will be scheduled if HoNfigurator detects a server ``in-game``.
 - Discord
 	- Invite your bot to your own discord channel. ``@FrankTheGodDamnMotherFuckenTank#8426`` can assist with this.

-5. Example of full configuration below:
+#### Example of full configuration below:
 ![Config Options](https://user-images.githubusercontent.com/82205454/187016509-54870053-4eee-483e-86ec-d3bf31904c6d.png)

 To launch HoNfigurator again in the future, simply run ``HoNfigurator.exe`` from ``C:\Program Files\HoNfigurator`` or wherever you installed it to.